-Thames Street, London: Iron Bars In Curb
+Thames Street, London: Iron Bars In Kerb

 These small inserts were used as wheel stops preventing carriages rolling backwards down the hill that skirts Windsor Castle.